 Monofocal IOLs are a single focus lens.
 This IOL allows for correction in either far or near vision, not both.
 Monofocal IOLs are widely used today and improve vision for many of our patients.

-- Requires reading glasses after surgery
+reading glasses after surgery - Covered

-- Covered by Medicare
+by Medicare

 Advanced Technology IOLs